John Keane (political theorist)

-Born in southern Australia, John Keane is Professor of Politics at the University of Sydney.
+John Keane (born 1949) is an Australian political theorist.
+He is a professor of politics at the University of Sydney.
 For 25 years he also held a position at the Wissenschaftszentrum Berlin (WZB), which he resigned from in November 2023.

 In 2021 Keane published the book To Kill a Democracy: India's Passage to Despotism co-authored by Debasish Roy Chowdhury.

 Career

 Keane first studied Politics, Government and History at the University of Adelaide, winning the Tinline Prize for a First Class Honours with Highest Distinction (1971).
 He won a Commonwealth Fellowship to study at the University of Toronto, where in the fields of philosophy and political economy he was awarded a doctorate and mentored and supervised by C.B.
 Macpherson.
-He later held a post-doctoral fellowship at King’s College, at the University of Cambridge, where he worked closely with Anthony Giddens, Quentin Skinner and other leading scholars.
+He later held a post-doctoral fellowship at King's College, at the University of Cambridge, where he worked closely with Anthony Giddens, Quentin Skinner and other leading scholars.

 John Keane is renowned globally for his creative thinking about democracy.
-Well before the European revolutions of 1989, John Keane first came to public prominence as a theorist and defender of ‘civil society’ and the democratic opposition in central-eastern Europe.
-Throughout the 1980s, he contributed extensively to the programme of ‘flying university’ apartment seminars in Poland, Czechoslovakia and Hungary.
+Well before the European revolutions of 1989, John Keane first came to public prominence as a theorist and defender of 'civil society' and the democratic opposition in central-eastern Europe.
+Throughout the 1980s, he contributed extensively to the programme of 'flying university' apartment seminars in Poland, Czechoslovakia and Hungary.
 His political and scholarly writing during that period was published under the pen name Erica Blair.
 His Times Literary Supplement series of 18th-century-style dialogues with prominent underground human rights figures such as Adam Michnik and György Konrád was read widely, and translated into many languages.
-He arranged and edited Vaclav Havel’s first book in English, The Power of the Powerless.
-In the spring of 1989, just before the revolutions that shook central-eastern Europe, he founded the world’s first democracy research institute, the London-based Centre for the Study of Democracy (CSD).
+He arranged and edited Václav Havel's first book in English, The Power of the Powerless.
+In the spring of 1989, just before the revolutions that shook central-eastern Europe, he founded the world's first democracy research institute, the London-based Centre for the Study of Democracy (CSD).
 During the past decade, he founded and directed the Sydney Democracy Network (SDN).
 He has contributed to The New York Times, Al Jazeera, the Times Literary Supplement, The Guardian, Harper's, the South China Morning Post and The Huffington Post.

 In November 2023 he resigned from WZB after WZB wrote him a letter stating that a tweet of his depicted the Hamas flag, which could "only be understood as support for Hamas and their actions".
 Keane said the allegations were "absurd" and that "My posting of an image of green flags was … a message to trigger multiple thoughts among its addressees".